 - Private Client Barrister of the Year – Corporate LiveWire

-He has a breadth of expertise covering a wide range of commercial and business disputes particularly in the fields of complex contracts, joint ventures and director and shareholder disputes, IP licensing agreements, media and entertainment, and professional negligence.
+His experience is broad, covering a wide range of commercial, trusts, and business disputes particularly in the fields of complex contracts, company valuation, joint ventures, director and shareholder disputes, trustee and fiduciary disputes, professional negligence and media and entertainment.

-He brings additional depth to his cases with his expertise in equity, equitable remedies including asset tracing, trusts and trusts litigation, and company and partnership law.
+He taught contract and trusts law at Oxford University and brings additional depth to his commercial cases with his expertise in equity, equitable remedies including asset tracing, trusts and trusts litigation, and company and partnership law.

-He is an experienced trial advocate and has appeared in a number of reported cases in the High Court (Chancery Division and Commercial Court) and in other jurisdictions and before arbitrators.
-He has appeared as advocate on his own account before the Chief Justice of the Cayman Islands and – as a junior – he was one of the few juniors to appear before the Chief Justice in Bermuda in recent times.
-He has recently completed a DIAC arbitration in Dubai and a SCC arbitration in Stockholm.
+He is an experienced trial advocate and has appeared in a number of reported cases in the High Court (Chancery Division, Queen’s Bench Division and Commercial Court) and in other jurisdictions, including Mauritius, Bermuda and the Cayman Islands.
+He has extensive experience of leading teams in arbitrations, both domestic and international.
 Many of his cases have a strong international element particularly in the Caribbean, the Channel Islands and the Middle East.

-He is recommended in Legal 500 and Chambers & Partners as a leading name at the Bar in a number of practice areas:
+The Legal 500 and Chambers & Partners recommend him as a leading name at the Bar in a number of practice areas:

 - “knowledgeable and user friendly”, a “rising star” and “an able communicator and litigator for any size of case”